CaffeinatedCanine/arlathanxchange/src/content/docs/tutorials/media.md

 - [Neocities](https://neocities.org) (and other webhosts)

   Although free Neocities has a relatively generous 1GB storage, webhosts are intended to be used for _websites_ and not for direct hotlinking.
 Hotlinking is when you directly link or embed an image or media file from one site to another site and impacts bandwidth usage.
 Simply put, all hosts have a limited amount of times they can or will serve certain data (including images) and hotlinking uses up that "time".

   It is possible by hotlinking to Neocities or other webhosts, you will use up your (or their) bandwidth which will prevent them from serving (or being able to serve) the media you've embedded.
 Hotlinking is typically considered poor netiquette, even though it is _required_ by AO3.

   Although we absolutely recommend Neocities to host your sites (ours is here!), we would discourage you from hotlinking from them as much as possible to ensure that they are able to remain around (and free!) for as long as possible!

   You can read up on [hotlinking](https://webmasters.stackexchange.com/questions/25315/hotlinking-what-is-it-and-why-shouldnt-people-do-it) and [bandwidth](https://www.lifewire.com/what-is-bandwidth-2625809) to understand a little more what we're talking about.

 - Other Social Media Accounts

   Due to the hotlinking issue mentioned above, and how frequently social media sites change things in order to prevent hotlinking, it is not recommended that you use _any_ social media site as a host for your images.
 Although it may work _for now_, it is possible links may change or they may intentionally block hotlinking.
 This includes but is not limited to:

     - tumblr
     - Twitter
     - DeviantArt
     - Pillowfort
     - Instagram
     - Livejournal
     - Mastodon
-- Discord - _Please note for Discord in particular, they have made a recent breaking change to their codebase which will cause external file hotlinking to stop working very soon._
+    - Discord

 ### Do Not Use